|2015-||Senior Lecturer, Department of Chemical Engineering, Imperial College London|

 et al., 2013, Novel Phosphorylation Sites in the S. cerevisiae Cdc13 Protein Reveal New Targets for Telomere Length Regulation, Journal of Proteome Research, Vol:12, ISSN:1535-3893, Pages:316-327

-et al., 2009, A Mixed Integer Linear Optimization Framework for the Identification and Quantification of Targeted Post-translational Modifications of Highly Modified Proteins Using Multiplexed Electron Transfer Dissociation Tandem Mass Spectrometry, Molecular & Cellular Proteomics, Vol:8, ISSN:1535-9476, Pages:2527-2543
+et al., 2009, A Mixed-Integer Linear Optimization Framework for the Identification and Quantification of Targeted Post-translational Modifications of Highly-Modified Proteins using ETD Tandem Mass Spectrometry, Molecular and Cellular Proteomics, Vol:11, Pages:2527-2543